 This is a particularly difficult part – mentioning your excellent academics without coming across as arrogant or self-entitled.
 One tactic would be to focus on a specific project/piece of research you did, explain what you learned from that research, then say how you applied that learning to your wider degree and were “fortunate enough” to receive strong grades as a result.
 Again, show, don’t tell.
 Demonstrate that your writing is of the analytical standard your reader is looking for.
 If your academics are superb, but your statement is loose and full of typos, you’re probably not going to succeed.

 Lawyers love brevity.
 If you can cut a word, cut it out.
 If you can use a short word where a long one will do, use it.
 Lengthy elaborate sentences flowing through divergent sub-clauses, each decorated with pearly rhetoric flair, are all very well on the Man Booker Prize shortlist but have no place in legal drafting.
-They also have no place in your personal statement.
+They also have no place in a successful law personal statement.
 As a rule of thumb any sentence with more than two commas, or one that spills over more than three lines on the page, is too long.

 Follow these tips and your writing will improve no end.
 That and your personal statement for law will read like the impressive piece of writing it is, rather than a nauseating flail in the dark.
 Good luck!